 Which one do I prefer?
 I’m actually torn between all three.
 I love the minimalism of A Comic Viewer, but the strong features in Perfect Viewer and ComicRack are extremely enticing.
 All three are great, but I will say that ComicRack is the best free offer, but if you absolutely cannot stand ads, then you should go for Perfect Viewer.

-Other comic readers that I considered for the list but ultimately cut due to space limitations: Komik Reader and Comics by comiXology.
+Other comic readers that I considered for the list but ultimately cut due to space limitations: Komik Reader [No Longer Available] and Comics by comiXology.
 If you’re looking for a place to buy comics to read, check out Saikat’s compilation of the best places to buy comics online.

 What do you think?
 Do you read a lot of comics on Android?
 Which readers do you like and which would you recommend?
 Please share your thoughts in the comments!